Back to Stories.

 "True."
 Valek considered.
 "These stained glass windows are beautiful.
 Aren't they?"

-Confused, I glanced at him.
+Confused, I glanced over at the windows in question.
 "What are you talking about?"

-He gestured to one of them.
+He gestured to one of them with a sly smile.
 "The colors are exquisite.
 Like this brilliant blue.
-You can see that color in all the panes and adds a certain depth and power to the pattern."
+You can see that color in all the panes.
+Don't you think it adds a certain depth and power to the pattern?"

-I stood and examined the windows.
+I stood and examined the panes more closely.
 "Is that--?"

 "Yes.
 It was cut into pieces and now decorates the Commander's war room.
 A fitting end, don't you think?"